WSSSDC/Equalis-API/README.md

 - Refine the user authenication process
 - Create more robust tooling for creating elections
 - Add more forms of verification incase people dont have their passport handy
-- Deploy the smart contracts to MainNet
+- Deploy the smart contract to MainNet or on-premise Private Network
 - Refine the law summarization

 ## Tech Stack